Tackling climate change and alleviating hunger: States recycle and donate food headed to landfills

 New York is among a growing number of states targeting food waste over concerns it is taking up diminishing landfill space and contributing to global warming as meat, vegetables and dairy release the greenhouse gas methane after being dumped in a landfill.
 Rescuing unwanted fruits and vegetables, eggs, cereals and other food also helps to feed hungry families.

 Globally, about a third of food is wasted.
 In the United States, it's even higher, at 40%, according to the Harvard Food Law and Policy Clinic.
 The U.S. spends about $218 billion each year growing and producing food that is wasted.
-About 63 tons (57 metric tons) goes to waste, including 52.4 tons (47.5 metric tons) that ends up in landfills and 10 tons (9 metric tons) never harvested from farms.
+About 63 million tons (57 million metric tons) goes to waste, including 52.4 million tons (47.5 million metric tons) that ends up in landfills and 10 million tons (9 million metric tons) never harvested from farms.

 “What’s shocking to people often is not only how much we waste ... but also the impact," said Emily Broad Leib, a Harvard University law professor and director of the school's Food Law and Policy Clinic.
 "Food waste causes about 8% to 10% of global greenhouse gas emissions.”

-Note: This story has been corrected to say 63 million tons (57 million metric tons) is wasted, including 52.4 million tons (47.5 million metric tons) that ends up in landfills and 10 million tons (9 million metric tons) never harvested from farms.
-The word ‘millions’ was dropped previously from the statistics and has been restored in all instances.